Online quote request

 - The Original Bill of Lading if no Telex Release/Waybill issued (OBL) / Air Waybill (AWB).
 We will take care of this if performing the entirety of the move

-We recommend providing these as soon as possible to reduce delays with your removal to Australia.
+We recommend providing these as soon as possible to reduce delays with your move to Australia.
 Late receipt of documentation can lead to missed shipments, additional charges and penalties at Australian Customs.
 For your own protection, we will almost never ship your goods without the above in place.

 We always recommend speaking directly to the relevant embassy for the most accurate and up to date moving advice: